fdeblasio/pokeemerald-expansion/notes.md

 ### Big changes from Vanilla - low priority
 - Update White Smoke/Clear Body to prevent self-inflicted stat drops like Shell Smash?
+- Add more basic moves for level up coverage (like a 40 power Ground move or a 60 power physical Fairy move)
 - Remove IVs?
 Maybe make boolean for either 0 or 31 added to stat
     - Would need to figure out Hidden Power
         - Six stats times three values would equal 18 types (would need to figure out third value (16?) but also Normal Hidden Power sounds)